'Protesters tried to kill me:' Wauwatosa Officer Joseph Mensah issues statement on incident at his home

 Advertisement

-The Wauwatosa Police Department received assistance in disbursing the crowd from numerous neighboring agencies.

-Police said in the release they're actively monitoring reported plans for demonstrations Sunday, adding:
+Police said in the release Sunday morning they were actively monitoring reported plans for demonstrations later Sunday, adding:

 "All City of Wauwatosa employees support the right to peacefully protest.
 Further incidents of vandalism or violent behavior will be dealt with on a situation by situation basis."